isomerpages/cpf-workfare/index.md

   Scheme and Workfare Skills Support (WSS) Scheme.
 image: /images/banner_home_1.jpg
 permalink: /
-notification: The e-Services will not be available on 10 September 10pm to 11 September 10am.
-We are sorry for any inconvenience caused.
+notification: As announced at Budget 2022, WIS will be enhanced from Work Year 2023.
+Click <a class="hyperlink" href="/files/FAQs/Workfare%20Factsheet%20(From%20WY2023).pdf">here</a> to find out more about the upcoming WIS enhancements.
 sections:
   - hero:
       title: Workfare